Atlas-OS/docs/docs/getting-started/installation.md

 ???+ info "USB Installation (optional)"

     The method listed here **does not** require a USB stick, but [you can still reinstall Windows using one](https://support.microsoft.com/en-us/windows/reinstall-windows-d8369486-3e33-7d9c-dccc-859e2b022fc7#bkmk_clean_install_of_windows_10_using_installation_media) if you prefer to.
-There are practically no differences between using one or not.
+Using a USB stick or not will practically have the same result.

     <h3>Installing via USB</h3>

-    1. If you use an ethernet cable, disconnect it now.
+    1. Disconnect any cables providing your computer internet, such as an ethernet cable

-        - Do not connect to the internet until instructed to.
+        - Do not reconnect to the internet until instructed to

     2. Install Windows using your USB stick